Pat Doyle (baseball)

-Pat Doyle (born April 15, 1944) is a baseball coach.
+John Patrick Doyle (born April 15, 1944) is a baseball coach.
 He coached third base for Team Israel at the 2017 World Baseball Classic in March 2017 in South Korea and Japan.

 Early and personal life

 Doyle was born in Santa Monica, California, and is a native of West Los Angeles, California.
 He played baseball at University High School in West Los Angeles.

 Doyle and his wife, Harriet, live in Morada, California.
-They have three children (Amy Gad, married to Zaki, Kerry, and Tim, married to Summer), and 3 grandchildren, Kevin (14), Jenna (4) and Nixon (6 mo.).
+They have three children (Amy Gad, married to Zaki, Kerry, and Tim, married to Summer), and 4 grandchildren, Kevin (20), Jenna (11), Nixon (7) and Olivia (2).

 College

 He played baseball at Los Angeles Valley College as a pitcher for the Monarchs.
 He was then a scholarship player at Fresno State from 1964 to 1966 (B.A.; Social Science; January 1967).
-A right-handed pitcher for the Fresno State Bulldogs baseball team, he holds the school record for the second-lowest season ERA at 1.31, with a 7-0 record at Fresno State in his junior year.
+A right-handed pitcher for the Fresno State Bulldogs baseball team, he holds the school record for the second-lowest season ERA at 1.31, with a 7–0 record at Fresno State in his junior year.

 He received an M.A. in Health and Safety Studies from CSU Sacramento in 1982.